LonelyPrincess/mdv-ull-tfm-info/README.md

 ### 🗺️ Game level overview

-The game prototype consists of a single playable level where the **goal is to save all 3 lost souls available on the map**.

-The following screenshot shows the world map of said level, seen from above:
+The game prototype consists of a single playable level where the **goal is to save all 3 lost souls available on the map**.The following screenshot offers a view of the world map of said level seen from above:

 ![Level map seen from above](./images/level-map-from-above-with-marked-areas.JPG)